Vegan Lentil Tacos

-This easy recipe for vegan lentil tacos are perfect for a plant-based weeknight meal everyone will enjoy.
+These easy vegan lentil tacos are easy to make in 30 minutes and perfect for a plant-based weeknight meal everyone will enjoy.
 The mashed lentils make an excellent base and the spices add plenty of flavour with a little kick.

 Hand picking up a vegan lentil taco with avocado, carrot and salsa.